PetrTech/ULTRAKILL-Save-Editor/README.md

 This is the first public save editor (atleast that I know of)

 # FAIR WARNING:
-The code might suck a lil and all that you know
+The code might suck a lil and all that you know.
 I like to warn people before looking into the source code.

 # Previews: